 Ann Fenech is the managing partner of Fenech and Fenech Advocates and head of the marine litigation department.
 In 1986 she qualified as a lawyer and joined the shipping and commercial firm of Holman Fenwick and Willan in London until 1991 when she joined Chaffe, McCall, Phillips, Toler and Sarpy in New Orleans.

-In 1992 she joined Fenech and Fenech Advocates and set up the marine litigation department.
+In 1992 she joined Fenech and Fenech Advocates setting up the marine litigation department.
 She deals exclusively with the whole spectrum of ship-related matters ranging from disputes arising out of salvage, collisions, towage, pilotage to ship building contracts, shortage and contamination claims, charter parties and bills of lading.
 She has substantial experience in providing immediate casualty response, the arrest of vessels and other similar procedures acting for both plaintiffs and defendants.
 She represents a number of banks and other financial institutions in enforcement proceedings and has extensive experience in judicial sales by auction and court-approved private sales.

 In 2012, 2014 and 2015 she was awarded Best in Shipping Law at the European Women in Business Awards held in London.

 In October 2015 she was elected to sit on the Board of the Malta Maritime Forum.